atm8136/atm8136.github.io/_posts/2017-01-25-loadingViewsFromDocument.md

 * First I illustrate the views and elements in the host file, then I close it out **completely**.
 * Next, I create a new file to show the loading process.

+**I will be posting these nodes to Rhythm later on this week, after I clean them up a bit**

 ![better workflow](/img/20170126-copyViewPlusElementsFromFile.gif "Better Workflow")

 Have fun!